-Septoplasty is surgery to fix a septum.
-The septum is the wall that divides your child's nose into two sides.
+Septoplasty is surgery to fix a septum, the wall that divides the nose into two sides.
 It is made of soft cartilage and bone and is covered with a mucous membrane.
 A deviated septum is when the septum is not in the middle.
 This problem may be present at birth (congenital).
 Or it can happen from an injury or other less common causes.

 The surgery is done entirely through the nostrils.
 During the surgery, the surgeon may reshape part of the septum or removed it entirely.
 Septoplasty may be done at the same time as other surgeries on the nose or sinuses.
-It is not done too often in children.
-That is because the cartilage is still developing.
+It is not done often in children because the cartilage is still developing.

 A deviated septum usually does not need treatment.
 When it does, the most common reason is a blockage in the nose.
 When one side of the nose is blocked, your child may have: